Glacier Country gives groups culture, history and stunning views in various outdoor activities for unforgettable Western Montana adventures.

-Spend three days in Glacier Country, beginning in Missoula.
+Spend three days in Western Montana, beginning in Missoula.
 Check out the town’s local galleries, shops and attractions.
-From there, cruise north along Flathead Lake to Kalispell, a destination that pairs Montana’s great outdoors with a vibrant downtown.
+From there, cruise north along Flathead Lake to Kalispell, a destination that pairs Glacier Country’s great outdoors with a vibrant downtown.
 Discover farm-to-fork dining, shopping and tastings at local breweries.
 Your trip culminates at the Crown of the Continent—Glacier National Park—where you’ll find guided tours and jaw-dropping scenery.

 Duration: 3 Days